Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 Get started

-Yes, there are.
-But most of them are either closed-sourced or store your data on the cloud (or both).
+There are a ton of applications on the market that you can use to manage your finances but most of them are either closed source or store your data on the cloud (or both).

 We will do things differently.
-We will focus on putting something together using open-source technologies.
-We will make sure that your data never leaves your computer, and that you are in control at all times.
-Your financial data is one of the most private data you own.
-No one else should have access to it, except you.
+Your financial data is one of the most private data you own, and no one should have access to it, except you.

 Tracking Personal Finances using Python šŸ